aimagelab/mammoth/docs/models/index.rst

 Automatic attributes
 ~~~~~~~~~~~~~~~~~~~~

-The base class **ContinualModel** provides a few properties that are automatically set during the incremental training (see :ref:`module-continual_model` for more details).
+The base class **ContinualModel** provides a few properties that are automatically set during the incremental training (see :ref:`ContinualModel <module-models.utils.continual_model>` for more details).
 The most important attributes are:

 .. admonition:: Task-related attributes: